jazcap53/spreadsheet_etl/README.md

 Spreadsheet ETL now implements a pipeline that extracts data from a .csv file, transforms the data into a database-friendly format, and loads it into a PostgreSQL db.

-The program let me experiment with concurrency in Python, as well as code testability and unit testing.
+The program let me experiment with concurrency in Python, and with writing testable code.

-As of 2017-06-25, Spreadsheet ETL's Extract, Transform, and Load modules all work; but a different approach to the pipelining aspect would have been more practical.
-I plan to come back to this program from time to time to refactor and learn.
+As of 2017-10-09, Spreadsheet ETL's Extract, Transform, and Load modules are all working properly.
+The pipelining strategy needs to be revamped; other changes are planned.
+I expect to return to this project frequently to refactor and learn.